West Hollywood, California: History

 Some people connected with movie-making were attracted to this less-restricted area of the County, and a number of architecturally distinctive apartment buildings and hotels were built.
 Many interior designers, decorators and "to the trade" furnishing showrooms located in West Hollywood date back to the middle of the century.

 Eventually, the area and its extravagant nightclubs fell out of favor.
 The Sunset Strip and its restaurants, saloons, and nightclubs continued to be an attraction for out-of-town tourists.
 During the late 1960s, the Sunset Strip was transformed again during the hippie movement which brought a thriving music publishing industry coupled with the "hippie" culture.
 Young people from all over the country flocked to West Hollywood.

 After the dissolution of the Soviet Union, thousands of Russian Jews immigrated to the city.
 A majority of the 5,000 to 6,000 Russian Jews settled in two major immigration waves, 1978–79 and 1988–92.
 Other than New York, West Hollywood's Russian-speaking community is the most concentrated single Russian-speaking region in the United States.

 The Gauntlet was a body piercing business founded by Jim Ward in West Hollywood that is considered the first business of its type in the United States and was the beginning of the body piercing industry.
-The Gauntlet began in November 1975, with its original location in Ward's West Hollywood home, but on the evening of Friday, November 17, 1978, it celebrated the grand opening of its first commercial location at 8720 Santa Monica Boulevard (also in West Hollywood).
+The Gauntlet began in 1975, with its original location in Ward's West Hollywood home, but in 1978 opened its first commercial location at 8720 Santa Monica Boulevard.